May 6, 2026

 Your attorney should explain any offer, the risks of accepting or rejecting it, the likely deductions for medical bills or liens, and what you may net after fees and costs.
 The final decision to settle is yours.

-Step 8: Mediation Is Often Required Before Trial
+Step 8: Attending Mediation to Avoid Trial

 Mediation is a structured settlement conference led by a neutral mediator.
 The mediator does not decide who wins.
 Instead, the mediator helps both sides evaluate the case, exchange offers, and explore whether a settlement is possible.